manojjahgirdar/automated-order-processing-during-pandemics/wks_README.md

 In this section, we walk you through a working example of extracting the entities by quiering Watson Natural Language Service.
 With the help of a custom machine learning model built using Watson Knowledge studio, the data will have additional enrichments that will provide detailed insights for further order processing.

+### Entities

+Find people, places, events, and other types of entities mentioned in your content.

 The entitiies that we want to extract are :

 * **Entities**: ADDRESS, ORDER_ITEMS, CUSTOMER_NAME, CUSTOMER_PHONE.

-This web app contains multiple UI components that you can use as a starting point for developing your own Watson Discovery and Knowledge Studio service applications.

-The main benefit of using the Watson Discovery Service is its powerful analytics engine that provides cognitive enrichments and insights into your data.
-This app provides examples of how to showcase these enrichments through the use of filters, lists and graphs.
-The key enrichments that we will focus on are:

-* **Entities**: people, companies, organizations, cities, and more.
-* **Categories**: classification of the data into a hierarchy of categories up to 5 levels deep.
-* **Concepts**: identified general concepts that aren't necessarily referenced in the data.
-* **Keywords**: important topics typically used to index or search the data.
-* **Entity Types**: the classification of the discovered entities, such as person, location, or job title.
-* **Sentiment**: the overall positive or negative sentiment of each document.

-With Watson Knowledge Studio, a machine learning annotator can be trained to recognize mentions of custom entity and relation types which can then be incorporated into the Discovery application enrichment process.
+With Watson Knowledge Studio, a machine learning annotator can be trained to recognize mentions of custom entity and relation types which can then be incorporated into the Watson Natural Language Service process.

-> For this code pattern, we will be using data that contains food reviews from Amazon, see the [Kaggle dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews) for further information.
+Deploying a machine learning model to IBM Watson Natural Language Understanding When you are satisfied with the performance of the model, you can deploy a version of it to IBM Watson Natural Language Understanding.
+This feature enables your applications to use the deployed machine learning model to analyze semantic features of text input, including entities and relations.

+> This code pattern uses a generated text that we recieved from the converted conversation between the User and Automatic call responder(Bot).
 When the reader has completed this code pattern, they will understand how to:

-* Use Watson Knowledge Studio to create a custom annotator.
+* Use effectively use Watson Knowledge Studio custom model to identify metadata from unstructured text.
+* Define entity types, import documents, annotate documents, create, train and evaluate machine learning models.
-* Deploy a Watson Knowledge Studio model to Watson Discovery.
+* Deploy a Watson Knowledge Studio model to Watson Natural Language Understanding.
-* Load and enrich data in the Watson Discovery Service.
-* Query and manipulate data in the Watson Discovery Service.
-* Create UI components to represent enriched data created by the Watson Discovery Service.
-* Build a complete web app that utilizes popular JavaScript technologies to feature Watson Discovery Service data and enrichments.
+* Query NLU for identifying metadata from given text file.

 ![architecture](doc/source/images/architecture.png)